vishal1codz/nodeExample/README.md

 ## Docker

 1. Ensure you have the latest version of Docker installed
+2. `docker build . -t vishalcodz/nasa-project`
+3. `docker run -p 8000:8000 vishalcodz/nasa-project`
+4. `docker push vishalcodz/nasa-project`
-2. Run `docker build -t nasa-project .`
+5. Run `docker build -t nasa-project .`
-3. Run `docker run -it -p 8000:8000 nasa-project`
+6. Run `docker run -it -p 8000:8000 nasa-project`

 ## Running the Tests

 To run any automated tests, run `npm test`.
 This will:

-* Run all the client-side tests: `npm test --prefix client`
+- Run all the client-side tests: `npm test --prefix client`
-* Run all the server-side tests: `npm test --prefix server`
+- Run all the server-side tests: `npm test --prefix server`